CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

-database | database | Name of the database that contains the table to be imported (or default database for the query in sql_query) username | User name used to connect to Redshift. password | Password of the user account.
+database | database | Name of the database that contains the table to be imported (or default database for the query in sql_query) username | User name used to connect to Redshift. password | Password of the user account. warehouse | Specifies the [warehose](https://docs.snowflake.com/en/user-guide/warehouses.html) to use (optional).

 #### Connect to a Table

-In order to connect to an external PostgreSQL database table, the following rules apply:
+In order to connect to an external Snowflake database table, the following rules apply:

 - The name of the remote Snowflake table must be passed in the `connector`/`table` parameter
 - The `sql_query` parameter must not be present